An interview with Luciano Mammino and Gojko Adzic

 It’s difficult to predict what the future will hold — even though someone like HP might have talked about utility computing fifteen years ago, when Amazon was still trying to figure out how to sell books, AWS beat everyone to reach this stage of the game.

 Luciano: Thanks Gojko!
 This chat has been really illuminating to me and I am sure it was the same for all our readers.
 Thanks again for joining me and for shedding some light on this serverless trend.
 All the best.

 Eager to meet Gojko Adzic in person and master all the secrets behind Serverless?

-The next edition: Serverless Development with AWS Lambra Workshop with Gojko Adzic.
+The next edition: Serverless Development with AWS Lambra Workshop with Gojko Adzic (currently on demand only).

 Wanna keep updated with our workshops, meetups and keep on reading cool interviews like this one when they get published?
 Subscribe to our newsletter!